christiangriset/redbox/README.md

 ### Send() error (Requires s3-to-Redshift hookup)

-Send seals the stream, generates the s3 manifest and configuration files and kicks off an s3-to-Redshift job.
+Send seals the box, generates the s3 manifest and configuration files and kicks off an s3-to-Redshift job.
 While a Send is in progress **all methods** will error.
-After a successful send the stream loses memory of the previous data it streams an starts anew.
-This enables multiple send commands without worrying about duplicating data.
+After a successful send, NextBox is called, meaning memory of the previously packed data is lost.

 The field `Redbox.SendingInProgress` is exposed to help the user manage other operations during a send.

-**Note** An unsuccessful Send will keep the stream sealed.
+**Note** An unsuccessful Send will keep the box permanently sealed.
+Send is safe to implement retry logic around.

 ### CreateAndUploadCustomManifest(manifestKey) error